Unleashedicon/capstone-project1/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+I want to give credit to the author for this project Cindy Shin you can find the details in [this link](https://creativecommons.org/licenses/by-nc/4.0/)

 I would like to thank microverse community for this project it has been really helpful and i cannot wait for my next project